 Modifications Committee.
 In addition to any other committee that may be appointed by the Board of Directors, the Board of Directors shall establish a Modifications Committee, which shall be established pursuant to the Declaration.

 Section 7.
 Notice of Committee Meetings.
-Notice and the agenda of committee meetings must be conspicuously posted on the property not less than forty-eight (48) hours in advance of the meeting.
-In addition to the notice required by this sub-section, meetings of the Covenants Committee shall also be noticed as set forth in Article six (6), Section one (21) of these Bylaws.
+Notice and the agenda of committee meetings must be conspicuously posted on the property not less than forty-eight (48) hours in advance of the meeting when a final decision will be made regarding the expenditure of association funds or when the committee is vested with power to approve or disapprove architectural changes with respect to a unit.
+Meetings of the Covenants Committee shall also be noticed as set forth in Article III Section twenty of these Bylaws.

 Miscellaneous